-The tune control works in radio mode.
+The tune control works in radio and CD changer mode (if equipped).

-• Press \triangleright to move to the next frequency up the band (whether or not a listenable station is located there).
+- Press \blacktriangleleft to move to the next frequency down the band (whether or not a listenable station is located there).
+Hold the control to move through the frequencies quickly. - Press to move to the next frequency up the band (whether or not a listenable station is located there).
 Hold for quick movement.